Not a concentration program.

 The Center for Chinese Studies offers a broad, interdisciplinary approach to the study of China at the Master's Level.

-Undergraduates may pursue Chinese Studies through the Asian Studies major or minor of the Department of Asian Languages and Cultures. (see links above).
+Undergraduates may pursue Chinese Studies through the Asian Studies concentration or academic minor of the Department of Asian Languages and Cultures. (see links above).

 The Center for Chinese Studies was founded in 1961, and since then has become one of the country's most prominent Centers devoted to a deeper understanding of China, past and present.
 The mission of the Center is to provide students, specialists and the public at large with expert resources and a deeper understanding of issues ranging from today's headlines to time-honored questions of value and meaning.